Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

    1. Estimate the Cp of the sensor electrode using the `Cy_CapSense_MeasureCapacitanceSensorElectrode()` function in firmware.
 The measured capacitance value is in femtofarad (fF).

-   2. Program the board in debug mode.
+   2. Program the board in Debug mode.

       In the IDE, use the **\<Application Name> Debug (KitProg3)** configuration in the **Quick Panel**.

-      For more details, see the "Program and Debug" section in the Eclipse IDE for ModusToolbox&trade; user guide: *{ModusToolbox install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*.
+   For more details, see the "Program and debug" section in the Eclipse IDE for ModusToolbox&trade; software user guide: *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_ide_user_guide.pdf*.

    3. Place a breakpoint after the capacitance measurement.